 Deportation & Removal

-One of the most difficult and highly complex areas of immigration law in Stamford, CT is removal proceedings.
-Often an individual’s most important rights are in jeopardy in these proceedings.
-Hiring an experienced and knowledgeable deportation defense attorney can make all the difference in the world.
-At The Law Offices of Rashmi N. Patel, it is our number one priority to ensure our clients receive representation from an attorney who experienced, knowledgeable, and aggressive to ensure that no client of ours is unjustly deported or removed from the United States.
+Deportation and removal are among the most difficult and complex areas of immigration law.
+In Stamford, Connecticut, removal proceedings often jeopardize an individual's most important rights.
+Hiring an experienced and knowledgeable deportation defense attorney can make all the difference.
+At The Law Offices of Rashmi N. Patel, our number one priority is to ensure our clients receive representation from an attorney who is experienced, knowledgeable, and aggressive in fighting to prevent unjust deportation or removal from the United States.

 Immigration Lawyer Danbury, CT